 You can easily edit any user there, change their password or delete them with the options listed below the account name.

 To add a new user, click on the “Add User” button in the top right corner:

 You’ll then be taken to the following screen:

-- Email allows you to enable/disable email accounts for users (though you’ll need to set them up, first) and set a limit for how much space each account has.Emails can take up space on your hosting plan, so you may not want everyone to have the same permissions!
+- Email allows you to enable/disable email accounts for the new user and also set a limit for how much space each account can have.

-- FTP allows you to enable/disable accounts from being able to access File Transfer Protocol where they can upload files to your site.
-You can choose what directory they’ll have access to, and a limit for how much space they can take up.
+- FTP allows you to enable/disable accounts from being able to access your hosting setup via FTP.
+FTP can be used to upload files to your website.
+You can choose what directory the new user will have access to, and limit the space they can use.

-- Web Disk permissions should be reserved for only top-level admin accounts.
-“Read-Write” level access gives the user permission to do more or less whatever they want within the specified directory (including delete files!), while Read-Only only permits reading, downloading and listing files.
+- Web Disk permissions should be reserved for your top-level admin accounts only.
+“Read-Write” level access gives the user full permissions to do pretty much whatever they wish within the specified directory (including deleting files)!
+“Read-Only” only permits reading, downloading, and listing files.

-When you’re finished with these settings, click “Create” or “Create and Add Another” on the bottom left corner of the page to save the new account.
+When you’ve finished with these settings, click on “Create” or “Create and Add Another User” at the bottom of the settings page.

 4. Managing Domain Names